How to Choose the Best Coffee Beans for Your Taste Preferences

 Roast level affects both taste and caffeine content.

-Light Roast: Bright, acidic, and highest in caffeine by weight.
+Light Roast: Bright, acidic, and highest in caffeine by volume.

 Medium Roast: Balanced flavor with moderate acidity and body.

-Dark Roast: Bold, rich, and lower in perceived acidity.
-Slightly less caffeine due to longer roasting time.
+Dark Roast: Bold, rich, and lower in perceived acidity, and lower in caffeine by volume.

 Single-Origin vs. Blend